LastLeaf/fw.mpa/README.md

 * `fw.config` (Read-Only) The fw.mpa configuration.
 * `fw.db` An object for visiting database.
 If database type is set to "mongodb", this is an [mongoose](http://mongoosejs.com/) object.
 Otherwise, it's null.
 * `fw.rpc(session, func, [callback])` Make an RPC from server side.
 You should provide the session object.
+* `fw.restart()` Restart app in debug or cache mode, or simply exit in default mode.
+Take care when using this method.
+Notice that every time you modify `config.js`, server will automatically call this method.

 RPC: the `conn` object (represent a connection from sub-page).